 Fast forward to a few hours later when, post Petco, she arrived at my house and informed me via text that the new fish did not look AT ALL like the deceased, one of two nearly identical fish.
 We decided not to say anything and just see how it went.
 Maybe he wouldn’t notice, we joked.
 But it’s worse than that.

-Two days of waiting later, my youngest excited yelled from his room “Mom!
+After much waiting my youngest excited yelled from his room “Mom!
 Come here!
 I have to show you something!!”
 I braced myself for having to own up to lying to my child.
 Turns out, he’s not quick enough to have to be lied to directly.

 “Mom!” he continued, fascinated and thrilled at his discovery.
 “One of my fish looks totally different.
 I never noticed that!
 His eyes aren’t red and he doesn’t have any black on him.”
 Um, yes, child.
 Yes.
 THAT’S BECAUSE IT’S A TOTALLY DIFFERENT FISH, I wanted to say.
 But, I did not.